JonasToth/depth-conversions/README.md

 It is possible to download artifacts from the CI setup.

 The `old-linux-most-portable` build in the stage `platforms` is your best bet.
-It is a ubuntu 14.04 based build but only requires the default linux system libraries as dynamic dependencies.
-It should e.g. work on CentOS 7.
+It is a ubuntu 12.04 based build but only requires the default linux system libraries as dynamic dependencies.
+It should e.g. work on CentOS 7 and other non-ubuntu systems as well.
+The only requirement is an glibc>2.15.

 See the
 [Pipelines Page](https://git.informatik.tu-freiberg.de/jtoth/master-thesis/pipelines?scope=branches&page=1)